libyal/libpff/README.md

 - 64-bit Unicode (string)
 - 64-bit with 4k pages with DEFLATE compression (Compressed OST files) (as of version 20130722)

+## INSTALLING
+While installing LIBPFF on GNU/Linux is straihgfoward, installing it on Windows requires a little bit effort.
+The suggested method here is to bypass windows using the [WSL]() functionality, that is the best and quite confortable solution for windows user.

+### ON GNU/LINUX
+EEE

+## ON WINDOWS
+Install wsl and follow the # GNU/LINUX install instructions

+# TERMINAL USAGE
+'''
+pffinfo
+'''

 ## Project information:
 - Status: alpha